Report an accessibility problem

 Description

-The minor in technical communication provides a foundation in workplace-oriented communication skills that complement many majors, particularly those in engineering and other technical disciplines.
+The minor program in technical communication provides you with a foundation in workplace-oriented communication skills that complement many majors, particularly those in engineering and other technical disciplines.

-Students learn how to design, produce and manage professional texts, both print and digital, while they strengthen their technological skills.
+You learn how to design, produce and manage professional texts, both print and digital, while you strengthen your technological skills.

 At a glance